janet-dev/ci-milestone-project-4/README.md

 ## Gitpod Reminders

-To run the Django app, type:
+To run the Django app in Gitpod, type:

 `python3 manage.py runserver`

+To update the requirements.txt

+`pip3 freeze --local > requirements.txt`

+To install the the requirements.txt

+`pip3 install -r requirements.txt`

 To run a frontend (HTML, CSS, Javascript only) application in Gitpod, in the terminal, type: